 All in all the Incase Reflex Headphones delivered surprising positive results in both the sonic and aesthetic department.
 They’re not the most feature rich headphones that I’ve tested, but then again they’re headphones.
 Incase’s minimalist approach is a breath of fresh air in a product category that is saturated with headphones striving to be more blinging and flashy than the next without focusing on audio quality.

-Great sounding headphones with a minimalist approach, though they lack in the highs.
+Bottom Line: Great sounding headphones with a minimalist approach, though they lack in the highs.

 - Good bass response